| Julianna Empie of Penn State University (on horse) won the first class held at 2022

 Pennsylvania Farm Show Complex.
 Logiudice would eventually place third in that division.
 Four

 days and 34 classes later the results from all the divisions would be in the record books.
+On the hunter seat or English side defending National Champion Emory and Henry College would

 take the lead outright through three classes and hang on to repeat.
 Miami University of